Author: G. Barnes

 “It was reassuring to know, okay, I’m not crazy.
 I did have myocarditis.”

-Her experience is an expected reaction, reflected in a nationwide 2023 New Zealand study—the largest vaccine safety assessment ever conducted in the country.
+Her experience is an expected reaction from the Pfizer jab, reflected in a nationwide 2023 New Zealand study—the largest vaccine safety assessment ever conducted in the country.
 Researchers from Health New Zealand examined over 4 million vaccinated individuals aged 5 and older (essentially almost everyone who received a COVID-19 vaccine) and found a clear increased risk of myocarditis and pericarditis (inflammation of the heart muscle or its surrounding sac) linked to the Pfizer vaccine.

 They identified the risk of vaccine induced myocarditis or pericarditis was especially high in younger people: for kids and teens aged 5–19, the second dose raised the chance of this heart inflammation by about 25 times compared to normal background rates, leading to roughly 5 extra cases for every 100,000 young people vaccinated with a second shot.
 In the 20–39 age group, the risk was about 3.5 times higher, after the first dose and 6.6 times higher after the second.*